The application process is open and the application form can be completed in any of the 24 official EU languages.

-One of the key activities of the Advisory Hub will be providing direct technical assistance to a number of rural energy communities that will be selected via a call for applications.
+One of the key activities of the Advisory Hub is providing direct technical assistance to a number of rural energy communities that will be selected via a call for applications.
 The aim of the technical assistance, in the form of expert support, will help improve the development and implementation of projects in a variety of areas, depending on the need of each individual rural energy community.
-Please note that one rural energy community can request multiple technical assistance activities within one application.
+One rural energy community can request multiple technical assistance activities within a single application.

 Applications can be submitted by specifically rural energy communities; this is understood to be energy communities per the definition of the European Union (i.e. Renewable Energy Communities or Citizen Energy Communities) of which the community itself and/or its activities/project(s) are located in rural areas.
 The project uses the Degree of Urbanisation (DEGURBA).
 DEGURBA is a classification that indicates the characteristics of an area, and based on the share of local population living in urban clusters and urban centres, DEGUBRA classifies Local Administrative Unites (LAU) into three types of areas:

 - Towns and suburbs

 If an energy community and/or the activities/project(s) of an energy community are located in an LAU classified as a ‘rural area’ per the DEGURBA classification, the energy community is considered a rural energy community.
 Consequently, the energy community would fall within the remits of the Rural Energy Communities Advisory Hub and be eligible for technical support.
 Energy communities that have activities related to the energy technology biogas (e.g. pumping) would be automatically classified as rural energy communities as well.